2ontheriver/markdown-previewer/README.md

 This was my first project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The project uses:

 - Class components.
 - Custom CSS to style in a windows 95 style, for fun!

 Some dependencies used:

 - remarkable - for the conversion of the markdown to HTML
 - fortawesome - for icons
 - gh-pages - to build and deploy to GitHub pages

 ## How to run locally

 Clone the project to your machine.
 In the project directory, run the command:

+`npm install`

+to install dependencies, then run the command:

 `npm start`

+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.